 A quick scan of the Klorane packaging tells us, the answer – a company called Pierre Fabre Dermo-Cosmetique make Klorane shampoo.
 A French founded business with a mission to care for the human body as a whole.
 You might also recognize some of their more well-known brands – Avene skincare, A-derma and Glytone.

-Pierre Fabre Dermatologie claim to be no.1 in Europe for dermo-cosmetics (cosmetics with dermatological aka skincare benefits) and no.2 globally.
+Pierre Fabre Dermatologie claims to be no.1 in Europe for dermo-cosmetics (cosmetics with dermatological aka skincare benefits) and no.2 globally.
 Their overarching principle – beauty with ethics.

 So, Pierre Fabre Dermatologie check-out, they’re a well-known company with well-known success.
 Now, what about the shampoo?
 How does a bottle of Klorane soothing & anti-irritating shampoo look on arrival?